This is your chance to use STEAM skills to show or tell us how you overcame challenges, and were lifted up this year!

 Prizes will be determined by category and number of entrants.
 A very popular category could be divided up for numerous prizes, while less popular categories may have a single prize

-Prizes are TBD but will include Amazon gift cards and other great choices.
+Prize structure is TBD but will include various quantities of Amazon gift cards.
 As well as trophies and certificates.
 Top winners will be announced to the school by Mr. Johnston!

-- Debbie Higgins – 4th Grade Teacher Aficionado
+- Debbie Iway – 4th Grade Teacher Aficionado

 - Sylvia Brown – 6th Grade Crackerjack Teacher